MJ has wanted to be a doctor most of his life.

 MJ also had problems with his eyes.
 Radiation treatment had damaged his tear ducts.
 His eyes watered heavily and produced a green discharge.
 His eyes sometimes had a burning sensation that affected his vision.

 MJ looked normal.
-He was well spoken and smart.
 Everyone thought he was fine.
 But he wasn’t.
 He went from being a straight-A student to making Cs.
 His mother was at the school frequently to discuss MJ’s needs and challenges.

 The family decided homeschooling would be the best option.
 MJ wanted to get into a good college.
 Homeschooling allowed him to focus more on his studies.